andreanidouglas/cmd/README.md

 `find <folder> [--name <pattern>] [--case-insensitive]`

-* find all files with doc on name (case sensitive)
+* find all files with doc on name (case-sensitive)
 ```bash
 $ find / --name doc
 ```

-* find all files with doc on name (case insensitive)
+* find all files with doc on name (case-insensitive)
 ```bash
 $ find / --name doc -i
 ```